simonhanalytics/NHL-Stanley-Cup-Winners-Analysis/README.md

 ## Recommendations
 To improve their chances of winning the Stanley Cup, NHL teams should:
--Build a well-balanced roster with strong offensive and defensive capabilities in order to maximize goal differential.
+- Build a well-balanced roster with strong offensive and defensive capabilities in order to maximize goal differential.
 Prioritize two-way forwards and defensemen who can contribute at both ends of the ice, and a solid goaltender.
 - Have just enough regular season points to get into the playoffs since all playoff teams of different point totals have won the Stanley Cup.
--Increase team grit to match the playoff intensity.
+- Increase team grit to match the playoff intensity.
 While teams improve their overall grit level during the playoffs, Stanley Cup winners excel particularly in takeaways.

 ## Next Steps
 To expand and deepen this analysis, we could:
--Identify the types of players that are most correlated with Stanley Cup wins.
+- Identify the types of players that are most correlated with Stanley Cup wins.
--Explore coaching system styles used by Stanley Cup winning teams.
+- Explore coaching system styles used by Stanley Cup winning teams.
--Analyze how Stanley Cup winning teams manage their salary cap effectively.
+- Analyze how Stanley Cup winning teams manage their salary cap effectively.